How to become a hacker

 Learning how software works by studying a programming language is an invaluable tool.
 It teaches you how to create your own programs, and how to debug them.
 It also gives you a better understanding of how computation works.
 Our programming language definition lists many of the more popular programming languages.

 Learn alternative operating system

-Tip: If you have access to a server that is hosting your website, you may have access to SSH, which would allow you to connect remotely to the server and is another good way to learn the Linux command line.
+Tip: If you have access to a server that is hosting your website, you may have access to SSH, which allows you to connect to a server and is another good way to learn the Linux command line.

 Also, having a good understanding of the Linux command line commands is also a must.
 See our Linux page for a full listing of commands and the syntax for those commands.

 Learn more on networking

 Also, setting up a home network, especially a network with multiple computers and different operating systems, can be a very helpful.

 Will you teach me to hack?